 - Windows Vista Ultimate SP0

 - Windows XP SP3

 - Windows 7

-No special usage instructions are required for Windows users, just boot from Kon-Boot CD/Floppy, select your profile and put any password you want.
-You lost your password?
-Now it doesnt matter at all.
+No special usage instructions are required for Windows users, just boot from Kon-Boot CD, select your profile and put any password you want.
+Did you lose your password?
+Now it doesn’t matter at all.